alexeygrigorev/data-science-interviews/theory.md

 **What are the main parameters of the random forest model? ‍⭐️**

-- max_depth: Longest Path between root node and the leaf
+- `max_depth`: Longest Path between root node and the leaf
-- min_sample_split: The minimum number of observations needed to split a given node
+- `min_sample_split`: The minimum number of observations needed to split a given node
-- max_leaf_nodes: Conditions the splitting of the tree and hence, limits the growth of the trees
+- `max_leaf_nodes`: Conditions the splitting of the tree and hence, limits the growth of the trees
-- min_samples_leaf: minimum number of samples in the leaf node
+- `min_samples_leaf`: minimum number of samples in the leaf node
-- n_estimators: Number of trees
+- `n_estimators`: Number of trees
-- max_sample: Fraction of original dataset given to any individual tree in the given model
+- `max_sample`: Fraction of original dataset given to any individual tree in the given model
-- max_features: Limits the maximum number of features provided to trees in random forest model
+- `max_features`: Limits the maximum number of features provided to trees in random forest model

 <br/>

-**How do we select the depth of the trees in random forest? ‍⭐️** The greater the depth, the greater amount of information is extracted from the tree, however, there is a limit to this, and the algorithm even if defensive against overfitting may learn complex features of noise present in data and as a result, may overfit on noise.
+**How do we select the depth of the trees in random forest? ‍⭐️**

+The greater the depth, the greater amount of information is extracted from the tree, however, there is a limit to this, and the algorithm even if defensive against overfitting may learn complex features of noise present in data and as a result, may overfit on noise.
 Hence, there is no hard thumb rule in deciding the depth, but literature suggests a few tips on tuning the depth of the tree to prevent overfitting:

 - limit the maximum depth of a tree
 - limit the number of test nodes
 - limit the minimum number of objects at a node required to split